Mississippi tornado and storms kill at least 23 - state officials | Science-Environment

 Mississippi tornado and storms kill at least 23 - state officials

-"My friend was trapped in her home a few houses down, but we got her out," Showah said, adding that there were people who live next to her grandmother still trapped in their houses.
+"My friend was trapped in her home a few houses down, but we got her out," Showah said, adding that people who lived next to her grandmother were still trapped in their houses.
 Todd Terrell, who heads a volunteer rescuers group called United Cajun Navy, told ABC News that Rolling Fork was "pretty much devastated" and many people remained trapped in their homes.

 Terrell compared the destruction to a tornado in Joplin, Missouri, that killed 161 people in 2011.
 At least 24 reports of tornadoes were issued to the National Weather Service on Friday night and into Saturday morning by storm chasers and observers.